audiblespark/h2cppx/readme.md

     nmap <F4>p :CpH2cppxLine<ESC>
     nmap <F5>  :H2cppxAuto<ESC>

-Config
+Configuration
 ------
-If the plugin can't find the python path in your computer, you need set "g:python_path" in the .vimrc file:
+If the plugin can't find the python path in your computer, you need set `g:python_path` in the .vimrc file:

     let g:h2cppx_python_path = '/usr/bin/python'

-and you can specify the .cpp file name extension like this:
+You can specify the file name extension as follows:
-(default value is 'cpp')
+(default is `.cpp`)

     let g:h2cppx_postfix = 'cxx'

-Five code-generate template file are provided by default, you can configure them in '.vimrc' like this(template0-4,default is template1):
+Five code-generation template files are provided by default.
+You can configure them in `.vimrc` by specifiying templates 0-4:
+(default is `template1`)

     let g:h2cppx_template = 'template4'

 If needed, you can refer to the default template and write your own template files.
-Use the absolute path to configure it :
+Use the absolute path to configure it:

     let g:h2cppx_template = '/home/xxx/.../xxx'

 Finally, you can add a configuration file `.h2cppx_conf` in your project directory to help the plugin search for a .cpp file.
-Otherwise the plugin will use .cpp file in your header file directory.
+Otherwise the plugin will use `.cpp` file in your header file directory.
 The configuration file might look like:

     /home/test/temp/src